Alex Brenninkmeijer: Biography

-Alex Brenninkmeijer was born in Amsterdam, the Netherlands, in 1951.
+Alex Brenninkmeijer was born in Amsterdam in 1951.
 He studied Dutch law at the University of Groningen from 1971 to 1976, majoring in private law and public law and minoring in economics.
 In 1987, he obtained his doctorate from Tilburg University.

 From 2005 to 2014, Brenninkmeijer served as the National Ombudsman of the Netherlands.
 He was a member of the ECA from 2014 until his death in April 2022.

+Brenninkmeijer was married to judge Sacha Prechal.